Employer of Record in Israel

 In Israel, work permits and visas are essential for employers hiring foreign workers.
 The primary work visa is the B/1 Work Visa, designed for temporary employment.
 Employers may also apply for the Expert Work Visa for specialists with unique skills or the Working Holiday Visa for young adults from specific countries who wish to work and travel for up to one year.
 The process involves the employer submitting an application to the Ministry of Interior, followed by consular processing for the employee in their home country.

 To ensure legal employment, employers must meet specific requirements, such as providing valid passports, employment contracts, proof of expertise, health insurance, and background checks.
-Fees and processing times vary, with applications generally taking up to 14 weeks.
+Employers are also required to submit a copy of the employment contract before work commences and must notify authorities when a foreign national starts or fails to start work, changes job title or scope of responsibility, or terminates employment.
+Fees and processing times vary, with applications generally taking four to 12 weeks.
 Employers should also be aware of renewal periods and compliance with labor regulations to avoid penalties.

 Annual Leave & Company Policies In Israel